Prudential Risks and Policies in the European Insurance Sector

 A certificate of attendance will be provided to all participants after the course.

 1350€ – Public Authorities (e.g. National Competent Authorities, Central Banks and European Institutions).

 1600€ – Private Sector.

-800€ – Academics (Full-Time Professors, PhD Students and Research Associates).
-Please submit a certificate attesting your status of Professor, PhD Student or Research Associate to firstname.lastname@example.org before registering.
+800€ – Academics (Full-time Professors, full-time PhD Students and full-time Research Associates).
+Please submit a certificate attesting your status of Professor, PhD Student or Research Associate to email@example.com before registering.
 FBF secretariat will provide you with a code to register.